King Animal: Composition and style

 The band reported that they had 12 to 14 songs that were "kind of ready to go" in March 2011, and the material for the album was "90 percent new".
 One of the songs that is an updated version of an older idea is "Taree", which bassist Ben Shepherd wrote in the late 1990s.
 He had recorded a demo of the song for his solo album In Deep Owl (2013) before the band's reunion, but then decided it deserved a full-band treatment.

 In June 2011, Thayil said some songs on the album would sound "similar in a sense to Down on the Upside", and the album "pick[s] up where we left off.
 There are some heavy moments, and there are some fast songs", though the maturation of the musicians during the band's hiatus has also been said to be evident.
 "Non-State Actor" is mostly in 4/4, but has parts in 5/8 and 7/8.
-"By Crooked Steps" in 5/4.
+"By Crooked Steps" is in 5/4.